The NIH Almanac

 National Human Genome Research Institute

-NHGRI, established originally as the National Center for Human Genome Research in 1989, led the NIH's contribution to the International Human Genome Project.
-The project, which had as its primary goal the sequencing of the 3 billion DNA letters that make up the human genetic instruction book, was successfully completed in April 2003.
+The National Human Genome Research Institute (NHGRI) was established originally as the National Center for Human Genome Research in 1989 to lead the International Human Genome Project.
+NHGRI is part of the National Institutes of Health (NIH), the nation’s medical research agency (http://www.nih.gov/about/).
+The Human Genome Project, which had as its primary goal the sequencing of the 3 billion DNA letters that make up the human genetic instruction book, was successfully completed in April 2003.

 Important Events in NHGRI history

 1988 — Program advisory committee on the human genome is established to advise NIH on all aspects of research in the area of genomic analysis.

 1988 — The Office for Human Genome Research is created within the NIH Office of the Director.
 Also, NIH and the Department of Energy (DOE) sign a memorandum of understanding, outlining plans for cooperation on genome research.